unitaryfund/mitiq/README.md

 ## Research

-We are looking forward to adding new features to Mitiq.
+We look forward to adding new features to Mitiq.
 If you have a proposal for implementing a new quantum error mitigation technique, or adding an example used in your research, please read our [guidelines](https://mitiq.readthedocs.io/en/stable/research.html) for